Permits Requiring ProjectDox Review (ePlans)

-Please review the permits requiring ePlans submission checklist to determine if you will need to go through the ePlan submission process.
+Please review the permits requiring ProjectDox submission checklist to determine if you will need to go through the ProjectDox Review process.

-Applying for a Permit that requires ePlan Submission
+Applying for a Permit that requires ProjectDox Review

-In your permit application, select the permit category option:
+In your permit application, select the permit category option (residential or commercial combo permit):

-To learn more, read the step by step guide to apply for a permit requiring an ePlan.
+To learn more, see the Step by Step guides to apply for a permit.

 (410) 396-3460 417 E. Fayette St. Rm.
 101

-The Plans Examining section in DHCD serves as the focal point for the plans review process.
-The processed application with "plan number" will be the reference name of the project throughout the review.
+The Plans Review section in DHCD serves as the focal point for the plans review process.

 Department of Planning